tkruse/build-bench/Buildsystems.md

 Transitive dependencies of dependencies with scope "compile" end up also having scope "compile", which causes a huge dependency mess, and there is no way of easily fixing this: <http://stackoverflow.com/questions/11044243/limiting-a-transitive-dependency-to-runtime-scope-in-maven>

+To exclude a 2nd level transitive dependency, one first has to exclude the 1st level transitive dependency, then re-include it separately, and then exclude the originally undesired transitive dependency from it.

+While maven can build all submodules of a multi-module build with just one command without installing, it cannot build half of them first, then later the other half, unless you install the first half first.

+Maven does not allow you to set the working directory of a command, instead you have to switch into that directory, and then invoke maven pointing outward to the directory with the pom.

 There is the so called maven enforcer plugin, however it seems that one does not cope with wildcard exclusions, so to use it you need to specify multiple exclusions even if they belong to the same group.

 Maven complains about cyclic dependencies when Project B depends on A at runtime scope, and A depends on B at test scope.
 That's because Maven cannot not separate subproject class compilation and testing.